Somfic/EliteVA/README.md

 ### With EliteVA
 By using EliteVA, you can significantly improve the intelligence of your macro.
 Here's how:

-1. Check if the landing gear is not already retracte
+1. Check if the landing gear is not already retracted:

 ```
 Boolean compare: EliteAPI.Gear equals True